hieuvp/learning-python/learn-the-basics/modules-and-packages/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-In programming, a module is a piece of software that has a specific functionality.
-For example, when building a ping pong game, one module would be responsible for the game logic, and another module would be responsible for drawing the game on the screen.
+When building a ping pong game, one module would be responsible for the game logic, and another module would be responsible for drawing the game on the screen.
-Each module is a different file, which can be edited separately.

 ## Writing Modules